 Hi, my name is Leesa…

 Although it’s spelled L-E-E-S-A, it’s pronounced Lisa, and NOT Leeza or Liza.
-In a nutshell, I help women of faith transform their relationship with money.
+In a nutshell, I help Christian female business owners create consistent cashflow with ease!

 I’ve been told that my teaching style is a combination of Michelle Obama’s elegance, Tina Fey’s quirkiness and Joyce Meyer’s preachiness.
 I know, it’s a weird combination, but since I’m fearfully and wonderfully made in God’s image, this odd mix exists in me for a reason.
 And I embrace it.

-But first, let me tell you how I became the Faithfully Rich Mentor to women around the world…
+But first, let me tell you how I became a money mindset mentor to Christian female business owners.

 My first experience as a business owner was a scratch and sniff sticker business I launched when I was 9 years old.